Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: Discussion

-\textbf{Conclusion}\\ To conclude, here we have explored nonlinear response of graphene-SiNx hybrid modes and developed a methodology to quantify corresponding nonlinear coefficients, as measured on graphene and SiNx resonator surfaces.
-The measured Duffing constant of the hybrid mode on SiNx surface is found to be nine orders of magnitude larger than that on graphene.
-This indicates that nonlinear response is highly efficient on SiNx surface, setting in at displacement scale that is two orders of magnitude smaller, at 40 pm, compared to measurement on graphene.
+To conclude, here we have explored nonlinear response of graphene-SiNx hybrid modes and developed a methodology to quantify corresponding nonlinear coefficients, as measured on graphene and SiNx resonator surfaces.
+The observations suggest that the coupled system can be described by two uncoupled, nonlinear hybrid modes.
+Measured Duffing constants of these hybrid modes on SiNx surface are found to be in excess of eight order of magnitude larger than that on graphene.
+This indicates that nonlinear response is highly efficient on SiNx surface, setting in at displacement scale that is two orders of magnitude smaller, at 30.4 pm, compared to measurement on graphene.

 It is remarkable that an atomically thin resonator generates a significant backaction force ($F^{\rm ba} = \alpha x_g$) on SiNx.
-Based on the $F^{\rm ba}$, a perturbative estimate yields $\beta^s_{\rm hyb} \propto \alpha\beta^g_{\rm bare}/m_g^2$ (see sec.
-V, S.I.) and indicates graphene to be a powerful candidate to induce such giant nonlinearity due to three primary factors: firstly, pristine graphene robustly couples to SiNx substrate via stable electrostatic forces resulting in a large coupling strength ($\alpha$).
+Based on the $F^{\rm ba}$, a perturbative estimate yields $\beta^s_{\rm hyb} \propto \alpha\beta^g_{\rm bare}m_s^3/m_g^4$ (see SI) and indicates graphene to be a powerful candidate to induce such giant nonlinearity due to three primary factors: firstly, pristine graphene robustly couples to SiNx substrate via stable electrostatic forces resulting in a large coupling strength ($\alpha$).
 This also leads to better device yield.
 Secondly, low mass of graphene ($m_g$) results in a large amplitude ($x_g$) of oscillation, boosting the force further.
 Finally, exceptionally large Young's modulus results in large nonlinear response ($\beta^{g}_{\rm bare}$)~\cite{Davidovikj-17} to an applied force.
-Large tunable backaction force of graphene thereby emerges as the dominant mechanism behind observations in this work.
+Large gate tunable backaction force of graphene thereby emerges as the dominant mechanism behind observations in this work.